ste2425/ste2425.github.io/source/_posts/3DS-no-power.md

 You can however modify it to use USB so I decided, whilst testing, to do that.
 If I can get it all to work I may invest in a proper charger.

 Opening the dock was easy enough, just a few tri-wing screws.
 Interestingly the console itself uses normal Phillips head screws.
 You would have thought Nintendo would have used the tri-wing on the device with all the complicated hardware that they wouldn't want people snooping in on, not an empty plastic box.

+{% fancybox /images/ds3-nopower/dock.jpg "Dock screws" %}

+It's worth noting that once inside there are three little legs with springs on the bottom.
+These help hold the DS in place.
+If you open the dock at an angle these can easily fall out.

+{% fancybox /images/ds3-nopower/dock-open.jpg "Dock springs" %}

 Once in there is a tiny circuit board with nice big solder points that even have polarity marked for us, soldering up the cable was nice and simple.